zshi719/2025-Data-24100/class_notes/04_docker_git_expectations.md

 ### Transfer at build

 - The first time that we can put data into the container is at build.
-- We use this frequently when wet up our initial environment inside the container, but because of the cons listed below this has very limited use beyond this purpose.
+- We use this frequently when set up our initial environment inside the container, but because of the cons listed below this has very limited use beyond this purpose.
 - **PROS:** The biggest pro of putting data into the container at the time of the build is ease.
 This is, by far, the easiest and most consistent way to get things into the container.
 - **CONS:** The major con is that if you put data into the container at the time of the build then every time your data changes you'll need to rebuild the container which is a time consuming process which can impede developer efforts.